-Investing in recruitment strategies upfront strengthens a talent pool and improves the chances of a quality hire.
-Identifying the qualified, invested candidates amidst applications is no easy feat, but it pays off in the long run: good hires mitigate the cost of new-hire turnover, which can be up to 30% of the employee’s first-year earnings.
+And it’s worth the effort: Improving the efficiency of your recruitment process can cut down on the average time-to-hire, effectively reducing the cost-per-hire.
+Investing in recruitment strategies upfront strengthens a candidate pool and improves the chances of a quality hire.
+Identifying the qualified, invested candidates amidst applications is no easy feat, but it pays off in the long run: good hires mitigate the cost of new-hire turnover, which can be up to 30 percent of the employee’s first-year earnings.

-Elite candidates are available for 10 days before being hired.
+The best candidates are available for 10 days before being hired.
 The race to hire quality candidates is on.
 In order to successfully compete with other employers, meet passive candidates where they are and offer top individuals the benefits they desire.

 Whether your team has aggressive hiring goals due to a recent round of funding or you’re looking to forego staffing agencies and bring your recruitment efforts in house, investing in your team is a must.
 Use these resources to enhance your organization’s recruiting and grow your business.

 Tech is a booming and ever-changing industry, and recruitment practices will have to be just as flexible to keep up.
 Recruiters and HR professionals should take note of what practices work best based on their business and the state of the tech sphere as a whole.
 Here’s just a few tech recruiting tips to help enhance how you hire and get the best candidates.

 Tech Recruiting Tips

 Know What Job Seekers Want and Showcase It